michael-d-huynh/CPS-ABS----Labor-Force-Exposure-to-AI/README.md

 2. Has the entry-level AI wage premium grown post-2022, suggesting generative AI tools are differentially rewarding younger workers earlier in their careers?

-3. Does the entry-level AI wage premium compound with education — do young workers with college degrees in AI roles earn disproportionately more than young workers without?
+3. Does the entry-level AI wage premium compound with education; do young workers with college degrees in AI roles earn disproportionately more than young workers without?